juju/docs/src/en/charms-fan.md

-Title: Juju and FAN networking
+Title: Juju and Fan networking
 TODO:  bug tracking: https://bugs.launchpad.net/juju/+bug/1733354 (remove constraints Note if no longer required)
-       hardcoded: default AWS instance type of 'm3.medium' consider a third example: manually configure the FAN with Azure
+       hardcoded: default AWS instance type of 'm3.medium' consider a third example: manually configure the Fan with Azure

-# Juju and FAN networking
+# Juju and Fan networking

-FAN networking addresses a need raised by the proliferation of container usage in an IPv4 context: the ability to manage the address space such that network connectivity among containers running on separate hosts is achieved.
+Fan networking addresses a need raised by the proliferation of container usage in an IPv4 context: the ability to manage the address space such that network connectivity among containers running on separate hosts is achieved.

-Juju integrates with the FAN to provide network connectivity between containers that was hitherto not possible.
+Juju integrates with the Fan to provide network connectivity between containers that was hitherto not possible.
 The typical use case is the seamless interaction between deployed applications running within LXD containers on separate Juju machines.

-## FAN overview
+## Fan overview

-The FAN is a mapping between a smaller IPv4 address space (e.g. a /16 network) and a larger one (e.g. a /8 network) where **subnets** from the smaller one (the *underlay* network) are assigned to **addresses** on the larger one (the *overlay* network).
+The Fan is a mapping between a smaller IPv4 address space (e.g. a /16 network) and a larger one (e.g. a /8 network) where **subnets** from the smaller one (the *underlay* network) are assigned to **addresses** on the larger one (the *overlay* network).
 Connectivity between containers on the larger network is enabled in a simple and efficient manner.

 In the case of the above networks (/16 underlay and /8 overlay), each host address on the underlay "provides" 253 addresses on the overlay.
-FAN networking can thus be considered a form of "address expansion".
+Fan networking can thus be considered a form of "address expansion".

-Further reading on generic (non-Juju) FAN networking:
+Further reading on generic (non-Juju) Fan networking:

- - [FAN networking][fan-ubuntu-wiki] : general user documentation
+ - [Fan networking][fan-ubuntu-wiki] : general user documentation
  - [Container-to-Container Networking][fan-ubuntu-insights] : a less technical
    overview
- - [LXD network configuration][fan-lxd-config-options] : FAN configuration
+ - [LXD network configuration][fan-lxd-config-options] : Fan configuration
    options at the LXD level
  - [`fanctl` man page][fan-fanctl-man-page] : configuration information at the
    operating system level

-## Juju model FAN configuration
+## Juju model Fan configuration

-Juju manages FAN networking at the model level, with the relevant configuration options being `fan-config` and `container-networking-method`.
+Juju manages Fan networking at the model level, with the relevant configuration options being `fan-config` and `container-networking-method`.

-First, configure the FAN via `fan-config`.
+First, configure the Fan via `fan-config`.
 This option can assume a space-separated list of `<underlay-network>=<overlay-network>`.
 This option maps the underlay network to the overlay network.